leedave/flipper-zero-cross-remote/README.md

 .\fbt launch_app APPSRC=applications_user/xremote
  ```
 The application will be compiled and copied onto your device.

+## Thank you notes
+- [Willy-JL](https://github.com/Willy-JL) for distributing in Momentum Firmware
+- [Roguemaster](https://github.com/RogueMaster/flipperzero-firmware-wPlugins) for distributing in Roguemaster Firmware
+- [Miccayo](https://github.com/miccayo) for contributing the loop transmit feature

 ## Licensing
 This code is open-source and may be used for whatever you want to do with it.